automl/SMAC3/README.md

 # Installation

-Besides the listed requirements (see `requirements.txt`), the random forest used in SMAC3 requires SWIG.
+Besides the listed requirements (see `requirements.txt`), the random forest used in SMAC3 requires SWIG (>= 3.0).

 	apt-get install swig

     cat requirements.txt | xargs -n 1 -L 1 pip install

     python setup.py install

+If you use Anaconda as your Python environment, you have to install two packages before you can install SMAC:

+	conda install gcc swig

 # License